methegeek/Projects/README.md

 # SPW_Project
-Project was crreated for NCI
+Project was created for NCI